• Skip to main content

 • Rinse and drain the black beans and then, mash about half of them (I use a fork and a plate).
 Set aside.

-• Warm up a large non-stick pan with a little oil (optional, can be made oil-free).
+• Warm up a large non-stick pan with a little oil.
 Then, add the onions, green bell pepper and a pinch of salt and cook for about 5 minutes.
 Then, add the spices (chili powder, cumin and oregano) and garlic and cook for one more minute while stirring.

 • Then, add the tomatoes, lime juice and black beans (both whole and mashed) to the pan.
 Stir well and cook for another 7-8 minutes stirring often on low-medium heat (it should become creamy or pasty, but not saucy or watery).
 Then, add a ¼ cup of the cashew cream (keep the rest for serving and dipping), stir to incorporate and remove from the heat.